 Roy Meals M.D. grew up in Shawnee Mission, Kansas.
 He attended Rice University, majored in

-Vanderbilt University Medical School, he further explored the workings of human tissues,
+biology.
+At Vanderbilt University Medical School, he explored the workings of human tissues,

 especially those of the musculoskeletal system.